django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 and

-`<section>sections</section>`, HTML also includes tags that cause browsers take _actions_.
-If a site doesn't sanitize its inputs, but allows you to enter text that is treated as HTML when the site software renders the page, then you can run or embed whatever JavaScript you wish.
+`<section>sections</section>`, HTML also includes tags that cause browsers to execute code.
+If a site allows you to enter text that is treated as raw HTML, then you can run or embed whatever JavaScript you wish.

 ---